ertyurk/metaplex-fe/README.md

-# buildspace Solana NFT Drop Project
+# Awesome buildspace Solana NFT Drop Project
 ### Welcome 👋
 To get started with this course, clone this repo and follow these commands: